Sahith05/kubernetes-app/robot-shop/README.md

 ## Quotas and Scaling

-You can apply resource quotas to the namespace where you installed Stan's Robot Shop.
+You can apply resource quotas to the namespace where you installed  Robot Shop.

 ```shell
 $ kubectl -n robot-shop apply -f resource-quota.yaml